icyguider/Shhhloader/README.md

 The tool has been confirmed to successfully load Meterpreter and a Cobalt Strike beacon on fully updated systems with Windows Defender enabled.
 The project itself is still in a PoC/WIP state, as it currently doesn't work with all payloads.

-**1/21/22 EDIT: Shhhloader now uses process hollowing!
+**2/9/22 EDIT: Shhhloader now includes 5 different ways to execute your shellcode!
 See below for updated usage.
-Staged Meterpreter and Cobalt Strike beacons have been confirmed to work.
-Stageless payloads are currently not working, so stay tuned for further updates!**
+Big thanks to [@Snovvcrash](https://github.com/snovvcrash) and their [DInjector](https://github.com/snovvcrash/DInjector) project for inspiration!
+I highly recommend taking a look at it for more information regarding the shellcode injection techniques and code that this tool is now based on.**

 ```
 ┳┻|